PionixPublic/phyverso-yocto/README.md

+# phyVERSO BaseCamp Yocto Image

-# How to use phyVerso and build a Yocto image with BaseCamp
+## How to build a Yocto image with BaseCamp for phyVERSO

-## Step 0: Preparations when using git.pionix.com
+### Step 0: Preparations when using git.pionix.com
 If you are using git.pionix.com to access this repository, you will have to add your SSH keys at https://git.pionix.com/user/settings/keys.

 Please only use the SSH URL to access the repositories on git.pionix.com because using HTTPS can break things down the line.

-## Step 1: Clone this repository
+### Step 1: Clone this repository
 Create a folder (e.g. pionix) where everything will be placed.

 ```